stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 In the chapter about [sigma types](DPair.md), we introduced a schema for CSV files.
 This was not very nice to use, because we had to use natural numbers to access a certain column.
-It would be much nicer if each column could be identified by a name (a string).
+Even worse, users of our small library had to do the same.
+There was no way to define a name for each column and access columns by name.
+We are going to change this.
 Here is an encoding for this use case:

 ```idris
 data ColType = I64 | Str | Boolean | Float